syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/move-scrollbar.md

 # Move the scrollbar to the exact location of annotations

-The Syncfusion®'s Blazor SfPdfViewer component allows you to move the scrollbar to the exact location of annotations present in a loaded PDF document using the [GoToBookmarkAsync()](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_GoToBookmarkAsync_System_Int32_System_Double_) method.
+The Syncfusion&reg; Blazor SfPdfViewer component allows you to move the scrollbar to the exact location of annotations present in a loaded PDF document using the [GoToBookmarkAsync()](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfPdfViewer.PdfViewerBase.html#Syncfusion_Blazor_SfPdfViewer_PdfViewerBase_GoToBookmarkAsync_System_Int32_System_Double_) method.

 The following code example shows how to move the scrollbar to annotation location.